 The Kyoto autumn colors are in full view from Kiyomizu-dera’s hilltop main hall, also called the “Kiyomizu Stage.”
 The carpet of autumn colors spreading across the Kin-un-kyo Gorge below is breathtaking, and feeling the refreshing air while taking in the view from the main hall is the epitome of “Autumn in Japan.”

-The best time to experience this inspiring scene of Kyoto autumn leaves is from late November to early December.
+The best time to enjoy Kyoto autumn leaves at Kiyomizu-dera Temple is from late November to early December.

 2. Tofukuji: A sea of maple leaves right before your eyes